How Long Does a Toothbrush Last?

 To reduce the risk of fungus or bacteria hitching a free ride into your mouth, make sure to rinse your toothbrush well after each use, and dry your toothbrush thoroughly with a clean paper towel after each rinse.
 Then store your toothbrush in the upright position away from other brushes.
 Perhaps counterintuitively, it is typically best to leave your brush uncovered, unless you're traveling and your toothbrush is likely to come in contact with other items.

 In addition to the three month rule, keep an eye on the the toothbrush head; look for bristles that are frayed or bent.
 If your toothbrush head's bristles are worn before three months of use, this may be a sign that you're brushing your teeth too hard.
-Also, should you ever notice darkening of your bristles, discard your toothbrush immediatly and replace it.
+Also, should you ever notice darkening of your bristles, discard your toothbrush immediately and replace it.
 Darkening bristles are a sign of mold.

 Why Do I Need to Replace My Toothbrush?